Arrest Warrant Issued Against You in Singapore: What to Do

 What is a Warrant of Arrest?

-A Warrant of Arrest (i.e Warrant) is a court order issued to the police or other law enforcement agencies to arrest an alleged offender and bring him before the courts, or to require the alleged offender to surrender himself.
+A Warrant of Arrest (also known as an arrest warrant) is a court order issued to the police or other law enforcement agencies to arrest an alleged offender and bring him before the courts, or to require the alleged offender to surrender himself.
 This is known as “executing” the warrant.

 Law enforcement agencies include any authority or person who has a duty to investigate and charge offenders.
 Such agencies include the Immigration and Checkpoint Authority, Singapore Customs and Internal Security Department, and Central Narcotics Bureau.

-When Might a Warrant be Issued Against Me?
+When Might a Warrant of Arrest be Issued Against Me?

-There are two main reasons as to why a Warrant may be issued against you:
+There are two main reasons as to why a Warrant of Arrest may be issued against you:

 1. You have committed an offence that is “non-arrestable”

-As opposed to an arrestable offence (e.g. voluntarily causing grievous hurt) which allows the police to arrest one without a Warrant, a non-arrestable offence requires the police to obtain a Warrant from the courts before arresting the alleged offender in Singapore.
+As opposed to an arrestable offence (e.g. voluntarily causing grievous hurt) which allows the police to arrest one without a Warrant of Arrest, a non-arrestable offence requires the police to obtain a Warrant of Arrest from the courts before arresting the alleged offender in Singapore.

 Examples of non-arrestable offences include voluntarily causing hurt, and defamation.